Special Economic Zone (SEZ): A New Gateway for Global Investment

 0% Withholding Tax

 Profits can be repatriated from SEZs to foreign countries with 0% withholding tax.
-This gives investors a hassle-free capital movement and greater financial flexibility.
+This gives investors unrestricted capital movement and greater financial flexibility.

 0% Customs Duties